-Deselect the ‘Make this post sticky’ box and click the ‘Update’ button …
+Deselect the ‘Make this post sticky’ checkbox and click the ‘Update’ button …

-(Unselect the box to unstick your post inside Quick Edit)
+(Untick the box to unstick your post inside the Quick Edit function)

-Alternatively, when editing content in an existing post, you can unstick your post by going to Publish > Visibility: Public > Edit …
+Alternatively, if you are editing an existing blog post, you can unstick your post by going to Publish > Visibility: Public > Edit …

-Deselect ‘Stick this post to the front page’ then click OK and remember to click Update to save your changes when finished …
+Deselect ‘Stick this post to the front page’ then click OK and remember to update your new changes when finished …

 Your post is no longer sticky and will behave like all other regular posts.

-Congratulations!
-Now you know how to make blog posts stick.
+Congratulations, now you know how to make your posts sticky.

 "If you're new to WordPress, this can stand on its own as a training course and will stay with you as you progress from beginner to advanced and even guru status." - Bruce (Columbus, Ohio)